mdsufz/MuDoGeR/README.md

 ```

+MuDoGeR is designed to completely run all multi-domain genome recovery pipeline.
 In order for MuDoGeR to work automaticaly, from start to finish, we use a specific folder structure.
+Please, read the [Manual_MuDoGeR](https://github.com/JotaKas/MuDoGeR/blob/master/Manual_MuDoGeR.md) if you would like to manipulate MuDoGeR.

 A more detailed tutorial for the MuDoGeR can be found in [Manual_MuDoGeR](https://github.com/JotaKas/MuDoGeR/blob/master/Manual_MuDoGeR.md).